buren/git-story/README.md

 3. If any conflicts fix them and `gs done "Fixed merge conflicts in ..."`
 4. Make a pull request on GitHub `gs pull-request`

+The principle is that you develop each new feature in its on branch.
+Then when you're ready you go to the projects GitHub page and create a pull request.

 ## Example

     gs dev branch_name                     # Sets up clean workspace based of remote master.